PabloJMoreno/PabloJMoreno/README.md

 A strong advocate for open-source development, I'm a **Microsoft MVP for Data Platform since 2019**, an author of "Machine Learning in Power BI with R and Python," and a University Professor of ML and AI.

 ---

+# **Fun Fact**
+"Apparently, some recruiters think I can’t code in Python and was never a developer —guess being ‘too business-oriented’ makes me allergic to code?
+Who knows…"

+---
 # **"Call me if it looks impossible or nobody wants to do it"**

 ### **What I'm Currently Up To**